Terabit-Ethernet/NetChannel/README.md

 ## 2. Build NetChannel
 NetChannel has been successfully tested on Ubuntu 20.04 LTS with Linux kernel 5.6.
 Building the NetChannel kernel and kernel modules should be done on both Client and Server machines.

+### Install Prerequisites
+We need to install prerequisites to compile the kernel.
+On Ubuntu 20.04, this can be done with

+sudo apt-get install libncurses-dev gawk flex bison openssl libssl-dev dkms dwarves  \
+                     libelf-dev libudev-dev libpci-dev libiberty-dev autoconf

 ### NetChannel Kernel
 1. Download Linux kernel source tree:
    ```